Walmart Tire Rotation Cost

 Why Is Walmart a Good Choice to Rotate Your Tires?

-This is important because the way you rotate your tires will change based on these things.
+This is crucial because depending on these factors, the method you rotate your tires will alter.

 Other Walmart Tire Services and Cost

 - For tires bought at Walmart, basic installation costs $15 per tire.
 Tire mounting, valve stems, lifetime balance and rotation every 7,500 miles, and lug re-torquing every 50 miles are all part of the service.

 - Installation of tire valve stems costs $3 per tire for cars without a TPMS (tire pressure monitoring system).

 - $10 to fix a flat tire

 - Price Tire Installation Package: $25 per tire.
 This bundle

 - offers basic tire services and a warranty that protects you from road hazards.